The same-sex marriage debate in Australia is heating up and this week saw even more ignorant and bigoted opinion pieces in the mainstream press.

 I left many Bible study sessions, I read very widely and deeply.
 Christian philosopher Francis Schaeffer became my idol.

-In university I couldn’t wait to join the Event Union.
+In university I couldn’t wait to join the Christian group.
 I attended their orientation camp: no wine, song, and women – just more Bible study, prayer, and song

 Oh, and hot, earnest young Christian men.